ethereum/remix-plugin/packages/engine/core/doc/api/manager.md

 ### canCall
-Check if a plugin can call a method of another.
+Check if a plugin can call a method of another plugin.

 **Params**
 - `from`: Name of the caller plugin
 - `to`: Name of the target plugin
-- `method`: Method targetted by the caller
+- `method`: Method targeted by the caller
 - `message`: Optional Message to display to the user

-This method can be called from a plugin to protect the access to one of it's method.
+This method can be called from a plugin to protect the access to one of its methods.
 Every plugin implements a helper function that takes care of `from` & `to`
 ```typescript
 class SensitivePlugin extends Plugin {